farsinotare/farsinotare.github.io/_posts/2015-11-08-arduino-pro-mini.md

 <img src="/media/images/pro_mini_1.png" />

-On the right, there is an USB-to-FTDI converter which is needed to program an Arduino Pro Mini.
+On the right, there is an USB-to-FTDI converter for serial communication which is needed to program an Arduino Pro Mini.
 So, to do something useful with the board, the converter can act as a nice programmer as shown below:

 <img src="/media/images/pro_mini_2.png" />

 While the basic idea of combining two boards felt nice, I somehow preferered working with Arduino Nano's until this weekend.
-On Ebay, the Arduino Pro Mini's are just incredible cheap.
+On Ebay, the Arduino Pro Mini's are just incredibly cheap.

 <img src="/media/images/ebay_pro_mini.png" />

+As with other boards from China, you have to solder header pins to use them on a breadboard.
 Only, I also realized this weekend that there is a 3.3V and 5V version of the Arduino Mini.
-Also, as with other boards from China, you have to solder header pins to use them on a breadboard.
+The 3.3V variant can be nice if you want to combine the board with a Raspberry Pi for example or other 3.3V components.

-In the Arduino IDE, I had the following settings that worked for me
+You can use the Arduino IDE to program the board.
+The following settings worked for me:

 <img src="/media/images/arduino_mini_settings.png" />